 While I've loved baking my entire life, I didn't really get serious about it until I graduated college.
 I found myself spending all my weekends baking elaborate cakes from scratch and meticulously decorating sugar cookies, and I realized just how much I loved it.

-After thinking for a long time about what I wanted to do with my life, I took a leap of faith in 2018 and enrolled in pastry school at the International Culinary Center.
-For nine months, I went to school at night and worked a full-time job during the day, and I learned how to make everything from pâte à choux to macarons.
+After thinking for a long time about what I wanted to do with my life, I took a leap of faith in 2018 and enrolled in pastry school at The International Culinary Center.
+For nine months, I worked my 9-5 job during the day and went to school at night, learning how to make everything from pâte à choux to macarons.
 And I loved every single minute of it.

 Diploma in hand, I got a job as a pastry cook at a high-end restaurant called The Dutch in New York City.
 I learned how to make seven trays of biscuits at one time and handle 400 covers during a busy brunch service.
 I also had the incredible opportunity to learn baking tips and recipe development from some of the most incredible chefs in the industry.